The Northern Yarn

 Way back when Northern Yarn was just a pip of an idea, I wondered how easy it would be to get my own wool processed, from really local sheep.

 My daughter had lots of friends at school that lived on farms so I started investigating.
 What did local shepherds do with their sheep's fleeces?
 That alone gave me plenty of food for thought, farmers must pay for their sheep to be sheared (for large flocks) then pay to get the wool to the wool board then wait for it to be graded and auctioned.
 A long process and for little reward.

-I decided I wanted to make a crazy attempt to have wool processed from a local farm and blog about it, so others could join me on my journey.
+I decided to jump straight in the deep end have wool processed from a local farm and blog about it, so others could join me on my journey.

 I had very little knowledge of fleeces and knowing what would make a nice yarn, no knowledge at all about mills and costs, but I decided to do it anyway.
-Six months later I was holding my first batch of Poll Dorset Lambswool 4 ply (now Jennett) and a blend of Poll Dorset shearling and Bluefaced Leicester.
+Six months later I was holding my first batch of Poll Dorset Lambswool 4 ply (Jennett) and a blend of Poll Dorset shearling and Bluefaced Leicester (Lynn).